ushelp/EasyEE/3.0.0/doc/SSH/EasyEE-ssh-readme-en.md

 # EasyEE-SSH(JPA) Architecture Manual

-EasyEE is a JaveEE background development framework.
+EasyEE is an open source JaveEE enterprise rapid development of the basic platform.

-Based on the widely used JaveEE framework and EasyUI front-end framework, it provides the rights management system, security management framework and common development components based on user, role and authority scheme.
-For the enterprise background project development provides the infrastructure and norms.
+It integrates the widely used framework of JaveEE domain and EasyUI front-end framework.
+It provides the back-end rights management system, security management framework and common development components based on user, role and permission scheme.
+Provides infrastructure and specifications for enterprise-level project development.

 Latest version:  `3.0.0`